yalcintur/Autoware-Trajectory-Prediction/README.md

 **Description**:

 This repository provides tools for trajectory prediction and visualization within the Autoware ecosystem, integrating seamlessly with GRIP++.
-Using state-of-the-art prediction algorithms, this project facilitates accurate forecasting of dynamic agents in the vicinity of an autonomous vehicle, bolstered by an intuitive visualization interface provided by GRIP++.
+Using GRIP++, this project facilitates accurate forecasting of dynamic agents in the vicinity of an autonomous vehicle, bolstered by an intuitive visualization interface provided by Autoware.

 ---